hlynch/Biometry2021/docs/Week-9-lab.md

 Week 9 Lab
 =============

-There are 6 parts to this week's lab:

-1. Correlation tests using 'cor.test'
-2. Linear regression with 'lm'
-3. Weighted linear regression using 'lm'
-4. Robust regression with 'rlm'
-5. Bootstrapping standard errors for robust regression using 'boot'
-6. Type I vs. Type II regression using 'sma' package

 We will need 4 packages for this week's lab, so we might as well load them all in now.